melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 long ticksFromMetricLength = LengthConverter.ConvertFrom(metricLength, time, tempoMap);
 ```

-You could notice that `LengthConverter`'s methods take a `time` as parameter.
-In general case MIDI file has changes of the tempo and time signature.
-Thus the same `long` (X) value can represent different amount of seconds, for example, depending on the time of an object with length of this X value.
+You could notice that `LengthConverter`'s methods have the `time` parameter.
+In general, a MIDI file has changes of the tempo and time signature.
+Thus the same `long` (X) value can represent different numbers of seconds, for example, depending on the time of an object with length of this X value.
 The methods above can take time either as `long` or as `ITimeSpan`.

 There are some useful methods in the [TimedObjectUtilities](xref:Melanchall.DryWetMidi.Interaction.TimedObjectUtilities) class.
 This class contains extension methods for types that implement the [ITimedObject](xref:Melanchall.DryWetMidi.Interaction.ITimedObject) interface – [TimedEvent](xref:Melanchall.DryWetMidi.Interaction.TimedEvent), [Note](xref:Melanchall.DryWetMidi.Interaction.Note) and [Chord](xref:Melanchall.DryWetMidi.Interaction.Chord).
 For example, you can get time of a timed event in hours, minutes, seconds with [TimeAs](xref:Melanchall.DryWetMidi.Interaction.TimedObjectUtilities.TimeAs``1(Melanchall.DryWetMidi.Interaction.ITimedObject,Melanchall.DryWetMidi.Interaction.TempoMap)) method: